curl/everything-curl/http/multipart.md

     <form action="submit.cgi" method="post" enctype="multipart/form-data">

-If the form is found in a web page hosted on a URL like for example `https://example.com/user/login` the `action=submit.cgi` is a relative path within the same "directory" as the form itself.
+If the form is found in a webpage hosted on a URL like for example `https://example.com/user/login` the `action=submit.cgi` is a relative path within the same "directory" as the form itself.
 The full URL to submit this form thus becomes `https://example.com/user/submit.cgi`.
 That is the URL to